Lyrarakis Winery Crete: Wine Tasting in Heraklion

 Tasting reds and a few extras

-Karnari Kotsifali (2012) was such a surprise that I took a bottle home with me.
+Karnari Kotsifali (2012) was such a surprising wine that I took a bottle home with me.
 This local variety is also known because it lacks color.
 The ruby color of Lyrarakis Kotsifali teaches us that winemaking is the art of the impossible.
 As far as taste, it’s spicy and with aromas of red fruits, warm and lightly tannic.

 Zazazu is considered to be the first sparkling wine in Crete